lucasleesw/PCANet_python_ver/README.md

     `train_images, train_labels, test_images, test_labels = load_CIFAR10('path/to/CIFAR10’)`

+-   Experiment Notebooks:

     -   PCANet_experiment_on_MNIST.ipynb

         A notebook shows the experiment results on MNIST.

     -   PCANet_experiment_on_CIFAR10.ipynb

         A notebook shows the experiment results on CIFAR10.

     -   VGG11_experiment_on_CIFAR10.ipynb

         For comparison, a notebook for training a simple VGG11 on CIFAR10.